 My Mexican Samosa Version!

-So here I decided to make them with ground turkey (you can also use ground beef, chicken, pork and even cooked chopped shrimps too!) and a few pantry ingredients and some refrigerated ingredients with the exception of the dough.
+I decided to make these samosas with ground turkey (you can also use ground beef, chicken, pork and even cooked chopped shrimps!) and a few pantry ingredients and dough.

-We will be using flour tortillas or as some call them burrito wraps….come on lets face it, homemade Indian dough takes a little skill and a little more work!
-Plus we are sticking to Mexican Appetizers, right?! 😄 So the ingredients will be flour tortilla wraps, ground turkey, black beans, corn, onion, garlic cilantro, jalapeno, tomato sauce, spices and some of course some dipping sauces! 😄
+We will be using flour tortillas/burrito wraps….come on lets face it, homemade Indian dough takes a little skill and a little more work!
+Plus we are sticking to Mexican Appetizers, right?! ????

-Here I also ask you to use a pound of ground turkey but you will not need nearly that much, half a pound will actually do.
-With a pound you will be left with enough ground turkey to freeze the leftover mixture and freeze for future mexican samosas or some burritos.
-So here I’m using 8 flour wraps and a package of flour burrito wraps usually comes with 16 to a bag.
-By using eight flour wraps, you will get 16 samosas and the rest of the meat, as I said, you can freeze and use for more samosas later on or just make more presently!
+For this recipe I ask you to use a pound of ground turkey but you will not need nearly that much, half a pound will actually do.
+With a pound you will be left with enough ground turkey to freeze the leftover mixture and use for future Mexican samosas.
+You can also use ground mixture for tacos, tostadas or burritos.

 - 1/2 cup can corn

-- 4 Ounces Goya salsa (Goya tomato sauce) (can also use another can of tomato sauce if you can't find Goya tomato sauce)
+- 4 oz Goya salsa Goya tomato sauce (can also use another can of tomato sauce if you can't find Goya tomato sauce)

 - salt and pepper to taste

-- 1 Pound 6 inch flour burrito wraps (cut burrito wraps in half and I only used 8 wraps to make 16 Mexican Samosas)
+- 1 package 6 inch flour tortilla/burrito wraps cut burrito wraps in half and I only used 8 wraps to make 16 Mexican Samosas

 - 1/4 cup all purpose flour